js216/State-evolution/README.md

    - `state_idx` determines which state's  in the enumeration of eigenstates of `H(t=field(t_final))`

-3. Run the `scan.py` script, giving it the run directory, and the `.json` file as arguments.
+3. Run the `main.py` script, giving it the run directory, and the `.json` file as arguments.
 For example:

-       python3 src/scan.py runs/example/ example.json
+       python3 src/main.py runs/example/ example.json

    The program prints the number of time steps to be used with the chosen time mesh, and the progress of the calculation (using `tqdm`).

-4. Optionally, the `plotter.py` to visualize the results.
-The `.json` file argument is optional; if omitted, the plotter will make plots corresponding to all of the `.json` files in `run_dir/options`.
-For example:

-       python3 src/plotter.py runs/example/

 ### Parallel evaluation